Air Piloted Valves: Benefits, Applications & How They Work

 At Humphrey, we offer a variety of industry-standard and specialty function 2, 3, and 4-way air piloted valves for industrial pneumatic and low pressure, mild liquid applications.
 Our extremely reliable, diaphragm-poppet types are unique to industry with configurations for vacuum, dirty air, ultra clean air or mild liquids.

-Air piloted valves can offer the following high-level benefits to end-users:
+Air-driven valves can offer the following high-level benefits to end-users:

 - Reliable: Simple construction with few parts.
 High shifting forces and tight sealing.

 - Safety: Reduces risk and more reliable when operating in hazardous or dirty environments.

 - Amplified, high flow capacity: Excellent alternative when most flow requirements in the system are satisfied, but a few require amplified, high flow.